Minamotion/kaplay-template/scripts/readme.txt

 Put javascript files here, they can be kaplay plugins or functions.
-All scripts need to be imported by game.js or else they're unused
+All scripts need to be imported by game.js